salojkg/surfs_up/README.md

 # Summary

 - We need to do further analysis on the pericipitation quantity in June and December, which help establish whether there is any relation on pericipation and the temperatutre obsereved
+- We could also analyse station wise Temperature and Precipitation to find the best location in Oahu.